Anylee2142/sjsu-portfolio/cmpe273-EntDev/lab1/README.md

 Redux at Signup, Login, Logout and Profile
 1. Signup = Store ID, PW
-2. Login = Load them automatically, Store user data after login
+2. Login = Load them automatically, Store user data after login, and every navbar use user name to print everytime
 3. Logout = Flush all the user related state
 4. Profile = Use stored user data from Login